 When this administration took on the challenge to end veteran homelessness, many believed that it was an unattainable goal.
 A growing list of more than 35 communities, and the entire states of Connecticut, Delaware, and Virginia, have proven that ending veteran homelessness is possible and sustainable.

 — Tina Tchen, Assistant to the President and Chief of Staff to the First Lady

 “Functionally” and “effectively” are political words used to dance around reality for political backpats and points.
 Some even leave those words out and make the declaration despite the very real reality on the ground.

-Let’s be real, the military and subsequent veterans are very low on the priority list of many politicians.
-Active duty votes have been dismissed during election years when it was felt they were supportive of a Republican Commander-in-Chief.
-Politicians and nonprofits love to display pictures or be pictured with black homeless veterans in particular to pull public and donor heartstrings.
+Let’s be real: the military and subsequent veterans are very low on the priority list of many politicians, yet politicians and nonprofits love to be pictured with black homeless veterans in particular to tug on public and donor heartstrings.

 The VA continues to be a mess, albeit not as bad as in previous years, and taxpayer dollars meant for homeless veterans are quickly diverted to more desired immigrant refugees, illegal aliens with children, unwed mothers with children, etc.

-The fact we still have homeless veterans is something we’ll continue to see on our street corners and sidewalks despite what politicians and the media say to our faces.
+The fact we still have homeless veterans is something we’ll continue to see on our street corners and sidewalks despite what politicians, bloated self-enriched nonprofits and the media say to our faces.

 Veterans homelessness is down 49% since the Departments of Housing and Urban Development and Veterans Affairs began an inter-agency effort to tackle the issue nine years ago.

 More specifically, about 77 communities and three states across the country have declared an effective end to veterans homelessness, Hunter Kurtz, assistant secretary for public and Indian housing at HUD, told a handful of members of the House Veterans Affairs Committee at a field hearing in San Diego, California, last week.